Skip to content

 forming a burger from ground meat

-Brown the patties in a large frying pan in a small amount of oil over medium heat for 3-4 minutes side or until browned.
+Brown the patties in a large frying pan in a small amount of oil over medium heat for 3-4 minutes per side or until browned.

 cooked burger patty in a pan